ekorahy/ekorahy/README.md

 - 🌱 I'm currently learning about react.js, next.js for web development and flutter for mobile development.
 - 📫 How to reach me: ekorahy@gmail.com
-- ⚡ Fun fact: Cat and Naruto Fans :)
+- ⚡ Fun fact: Love You if you are a Cat :)

 ### Github Statistic
 <p align="left">